scalapb/zio-grpc/docs/generated-code.md

 ### Using the client as a layer

 A single `ZManagedChannel` represent a virtual connection to a conceptual endpoint to perform RPCs.
 A channel can have many actual connection to the endpoint.
-Therefore, it is very common to have a single service client for each RPC service you are using.
-Therefore, it makes sense to have a singleton client and provide access to it to your effects through a `ZLayer`:
+Therefore, it is very common to have a single service client for each RPC service you need to connect to.
+You can create a `ZLayer` to provide this service using the `live` method on the client companion object.
+Then simply write your logic using the accessor methods.
+Finally, inject the layer using `provideCustomLayer` at the top of your app:

 ```scala mdoc
 import myexample.testservice.ZioTestservice.ServiceNameClient